andrewgomez1992/url-shortener-demo/README.md

 ## 🛄 Clean Up

-To reset local stores:

-- File store: delete the `url-store.json` file
-- InMemory store: reload the app

-Redis entries will expire based on TTL or can be manually deleted.
+Redis entries will expire automatically based on their TTL.
+You can also delete them manually from the frontend UI.

 ---